tgen/bisbee/README.md

  - spladder_counts_file: \*counts.hdf5 file from spladder
  - event_type: A3 (alt_3prime), A5 (alt_5prime), ES (exon_skip), IR (intron_retention), or MUT (mutually exclusive exons)
- - outname: name for output file
+ - outname: prefix for name for output file (bisbeeCounts.csv will be added)
  - spladder_version: 1 for counts files from SplAdder 1.x to correct for changes in later versions
  - sample_file: file with list of samples to include in output if only a subset of the samples from the counts file are desired (optional)
  - chunk_num: output events starting at number chunk_num x chunk_size (optional - intended for analyzing large files in pipelines)